How Weight Impacts Forward Head Posture?

 I would slouch or hunch forward without even realizing it, further contributing to my forward head posture.
 And it wasn’t just a cosmetic issue; I began to feel pain in my neck, shoulders, and even lower back.

-The Science Behind Weight and Forward Head Posture
+The Science Behind Body Weight and Forward Head Posture

 The connection between weight and forward head posture isn’t just anecdotal—it is backed by science.